How to Settle in Germany from India in 2026?

 - A passing result in the 'Life in Germany' integration test.

-Documents Required to Apply for PR in Germany
+Documents Required to Move to Germany from India

 Applying for PR in Germany requires submitting various documents to prove your identity, qualifications, and employment status.
 Below are the documents you will need.